Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 Location
 ^^^^^^^^

-Godot supports materials in meshes or nodes.
+Pandemonium supports materials in meshes or nodes.
 By default, materials will be put on each node.

 Storage